 Everything you need to know about S3 Lifecycle Rules

-Overview of Amazon S3 Lifecycle Rules and how to use them
+Overview of Amazon S3 Lifecycle Rules

 AWS Console

-4. Click the “Add lifecycle rule” button.
+- Click “Add lifecycle rule”

 {